mathesar-foundation/mathesar/docs/docs/installation/docker/index.md

 - Database hostname
 - Database port
 - Database name
-- Database username (should be a `SUPERUSER`, see above)
+- Database username (should be owner of the database, see above)
 - Database password

 !!! warning "Database creation"
-    Whenever the Docker container is started, we will attempt to create any databases in this list that don't already exist.
+    Whenever the Docker container is started, we will attempt to create any databases in this list that don't already exist if the user has [`CREATEDB` privilege](https://www.postgresql.org/docs/current/sql-createrole.html).
 So you don't need to ensure that they are created before installation.

 ## Installation Steps